datacarpentry/python-socialsci/episodes/10-aggregations.md

 > > ~~~
 > > {: .language-python}
 > >
-> > 'E_no_group_count' is related to whether or not farm plots are irrigated or not.
+> > `E_no_group_count` is related to whether or not farm plots are irrigated or not.
 It has no obvious connection to farm buildings.
 > > By restricting the data to non-irrigated plots we have accidentally? removed one of the roof_types completely.
 > >
 > {: .solution}